ethanblomquist/osticket/README.md

 <h3>Step 2: Configure Departments</h3>
 <p>
-Next we can navigatre to the "Departments" tab in the same "Agents" section.
+Next we can navigate to the "Departments" tab in the same "Agents" section.
 Then Add New Role -> Name: System Administrators
 </p>
 <br/>

 <h3>Step 3: Configure Teams</h3>
 <p>
-We can now navigatre to the "Teams" tab in the same "Agents" section.
+We can now navigate to the "Teams" tab in the same "Agents" section.
 Then Add New Team -> Name: Level II Support
 </p>
 <p>
 <img src=https://i.imgur.com/NO73ZwJ.png/>